linpengcheng/PurefunctionPipelineDataflow/README.md

 In essence, they are: "Towards the goal, Step by step, every step moves forward to the final goal until the final goal is reached."
 Therefore, its success is inevitable, not surprising, the process is a simple repetition, so "The Art of War" said:
-Those who are good at fighting do not have brilliant military achievements.
+Those who are good at fighting have no surprising military victories.
 After using this method proficiently, it is a simple and repeated boring technique.
 This is the simplicity and repetition pursued by large industrial production lines.